9 Types of Metal Roofs

-While any metal roofing option is going to be more expensive than traditional asphalt shingle roofing, tile-inspired metal roofing tends to be fairly cost-effective compared to some other types of metal roofs.
+While any metal roofing option is going to be more expensive than traditional asphalt shingle roofing, tile-inspired metal roofing tends to be fairly cost-effective compared to some other types of metal roofs for homes.

 Tile-inspired metal roofing is known for its resistance, even when put up against wind, fire, rain and hail.
 When looking at different types of metal roofs, keep in mind that tile-inspired metal roofing is one of the most economically friendly roofing options on the market.

 Natural stone is a costly material, so traditional slate roofs often come at a high price point compared to other roofing materials.
-Additionally, slate tends to be very heavy, which can put a lot of stress on a roof and require reinforced rafters in order to extend the roof’s lifespan.
+Slate tends to be very heavy, which can put a lot of stress on a roof and require reinforced rafters in order to extend the roof’s lifespan.

-Slate-inspired metal roofing, however, allows homeowners to achieve the luxury appearance of natural slate roofing without the added weight and strain on your home’s structure.
+Slate-inspired metal roofing, however, allows homeowners to achieve the luxurious appearance of natural slate roofing without the added weight and strain on your home’s structure.

 Ready to Make the Switch?

 If you’re interested in learning more about which type of metal roof makes the most sense for your budget and home style, contact the pros at Long Roofing.
 Our metal roofs have earned a Class 4 distinction in impact resistance and a Class A fire rating, making them more durable than wood, slate and asphalt shingle roofs.